valueflows/valueflows/mkdocs/docs/specification/model-text.md

 # Diagram Explanations

+*This section is non-normative.*

-These textual explanations are a break-down of the UML diagram on the previous page.
-The explanations are organized by class within subject area of the model.
+These textual explanations are a break-down of the class diagram on the previous page, organized by subject area of the model.
+In the diagrams, the classes which are color-coded by model layer are described in the subject area, the white classes are included because they are related to properties in the subject area.

 ### Agent